Of course you know exactly what Android Wear is. You're a regular reader of Wareable – the web's ultimate authority on wearable devices.

 Announced at its I/O conference back in March 2014, Android Wear is Google's first dedicated smartwatch OS, based, of course, on the hugely successful Android smartphone platform.

 If you want to get techy, Android Wear is based on the same Linux kernel as its smartphone brethren and developers will need the latest version of Android Studio and the SDKs in order to cook up new apps, or amend their current ones for Wear compatibility.

-Unless you're developing apps, all you really need to know is that it's a version of Android designed for the smaller screen of a smartwatch and that you will need to be rocking an Android smartphone with version 4.3 (Jelly Bean) or later on it.
+Unless you're developing apps, all you really need to know is that it's a version of Android designed for the smaller screen of a smartwatch and that you will need to be rocking an Android smartphone to make the most of it.
 You'll also need a phone with Bluetooth connectivity on board but nowadays we'd say that's a given.

-The big news is that iPhone users now get to play too.
+The big news is that iPhone users now get to play too, even more so thanks to Wear 2.0.
 Read our guide to using Android Wear with iOS for more details.

 Windows Phone users – sorry, there's no room for you at the Android Wear party.
 But you didn't really expect to get in, did you?
 Even with your new brogues on.
 Not a chance.

 Android Wear is as pure as the driven snow.
 There are no skinned user interfaces here and not a manufacturer tweak in sight.
 For vanilla-OS enthusiasts this is, of course, welcome news and we're sure developers will be delighted too.

 It also should have meant that updates were rolled out for all manufacturers at the same time but we've already seen that this isn't quite the case.